 Putting aside some of your income for an emergency fund is a commendable act.
-Taking steps which seem small at first can add up to a great overall result – and the important first step of setting aside funds to meet unplanned expenses is one of them.
+Taking steps which seem small at first can add up to a great overall result – and the important first step of setting aside funds is one of them.

-While our advisers most often recommend people keep savings and emergency funds separate from each other, the same overall principles apply to boosting both funds, or even any investment – that is, the more you set aside on a regular basis the more you’ll have.
+While our advisers often recommend people to keep regular savings and emergency funds separate from each other, the same overall principles apply to boost both funds or any investments – the more you set aside on a regular basis, the more you’ll have.

 6. Your emergency fund will slowly but steadily grow

 Most people's emergency funds are best kept in a bank savings account.
 Most banks offer competitive interest rates for online accounts when you make a small deposit and no withdrawals each month.
-This means your contingency fund will still be able to steadily grow.
+This means your contingency fund will still slowly but steadily grow.

 The bottom line

-When you have no emergency savings, you will nearly certainly encounter unplanned issues that have a far larger impact on you than they need to.
-Having an easily accessible fund allows you to be able to pay for such circumstances without interfering with your savings goals.
+When you have no emergency savings, you will most probably encounter unforeseen issues that have a far larger impact on you than they need to.
+Having an easily accessible stash means you can pay for such eventualities without interfering with your major goals.
 To recap, here are the top six reasons why you need an emergency fund: